CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'clean up docs', 'consolidate documentation', 'too many doc files', 'merge these docs', 'documentation bloat', 'documentation sprawl'.
-These are realistic phrases users would naturally use.
+Excellent coverage of natural trigger terms: 'clean up docs', 'consolidate documentation', 'too many doc files', 'merge these docs', 'documentation bloat', 'documentation sprawl', and the quantitative trigger of exceeding 500 lines.
+These are phrases users would naturally say.

 3 / 3